BookingSync/bookingsync-api-docs/content/reference/enums.md

 Name              | Description
 ------------------|------------
-no-rounding       | No rounding round-up          | Rounds to the integer that is just above. closest-exact     | Rounds to the closest tens closest-marketing | Rounds to the closest marketing number (i.e ending with 9) {: class="table table-bordered"}
+no-rounding       | No rounding round-up          | Rounds to the integer that is just above closest-exact     | Rounds to the closest tens (e.g. from 362 to 370) closest-marketing | Rounds to the closest marketing number (i.e. ending with 9, e.g. from 362 to 369) {: class="table table-bordered"}